 A professional voice teacher from The Boston Conservatory of Music, Dominic S. (lyric baritone) has years of experience teaching people of all ages, and in all styles of music.
 Professionally, he has performed in National Tours, Off Broadway, and in major films.

-"Music has always been my absolute favorite thing in the world, and so to teach it to others through singing really is special."
+"Music has always been my absolute favorite thing in the world.

 Currently Dominic's studio consists of -